christophevg/christophe.vg/technology/_posts/2013-01-01-Regulated_Voltage.markdown

 ---
 title: Regulated Voltage Circuit
+header:
+  teaser: /technology/images/thumb/regulated-voltage-circuit.jpeg
+  image: /technology/images/header/regulated-voltage-circuit.jpeg
 ---

+> This page is more than 10 years old and besides the fact that the circuit diagrams are no longer available, it needs some love.
+I intent to clean it up in the near future, so keep posted...

 The wall socket in your house gives you 110 to 240V, depending on your physical location in the world.
 Embedded systems typically use much lower voltages.
 Also